-Here’s everything you need to know about the 2020 edition of the French Open.
+Here’s everything you need to know about the French Open.

-The futures market for the 2020 French Open continues to take shape, but clear favorites are emerging on both the men’s and women’s sides.
+Each year, both the men’s and women’s winners walk away with around $2.5 million.
+The minimum payout for participants in the singles tournaments is over $50,000, and it scales up based on how far players advance.
+The futures market for the French Open continues to take shape, but clear favorites are emerging on both the men’s and women’s sides.

 As always, the French Open field will be completely loaded with talent.
-We can safely expect the above eight players to be among the top seeds.
-The official draw for the 2020 French Open will be released as the tournament approaches.
+The official draw for the French Open will be released as the tournament approaches.

 The surface of a tennis court can impact the game in a number of different ways, including the speed and spin of the ball.
 For clay courts, bounces of the ball are generally higher and slower than what you would come across on other surfaces.
 Clay courts can also impact the movement of players, and those who excel at defense can have an edge.

-Williams is fully expected to play at Roland Garros this year.
-While she hasn’t made it to a final at the French Open since 2016, she’s among the top choices in the futures market to win the tournament.
+While Williams hasn’t made it to a final at the French Open since 2016, she’s among the top choices in the futures market to win the tournament.
 Williams remains on a quest for her 24th Grand Slam title, which would tie her for the all-time women’s lead with Margaret Court.

 The official French Open draw will not be released until shortly before the tournament gets underway.
-However, two players appear to have the inside track on a top seed: Ashleigh Barty, top-ranked player on the WTA circuit and defending champion, and Simona Halep, 2018 French Open winner and ranked second by the WTA.
+However, two players usually have the inside track on a top seed: Ashleigh Barty and Simona Halep.

 Nadal’s dominance at Roland Garros is the stuff of legends.
-He has won the tournament a staggering 12 times, including the last three in a row.
+He has won the tournament a staggering 13 times.
 His victories at Roland Garros have come in bunches, as he took it down each year from 2005 through 2008 and once again from 2010 through 2014.
 Nadal is the all-time leader in men’s French Open wins.
 Max Decugis is second with eight, followed by Bjorn Borg with six.